-In this post we explain the differences between the two safaris: Kenya and Tanzania.
+In this post we explain the differences between the two safaris to see which one is better: Kenya or Tanzania.

-Which national parks and conservancy areas do we compare?
+Which parks and conservation areas do we compare in Kenya and Tanzania?

-This safari comparison is based on our experience in the following conservancy areas and national parks:
+This safari comparison is based on our experience in the following areas and national parks:

-- In Tanzania: In the national parks of Serengeti, Tarangire, Lake Manyara, Ngorongoro Conservation Area and Sinya Wildlife Conservancy.
+• In Tanzania: In the national parks of: Serengeti, Tarangire, Lake Manyara, Ngorongoro Conservation Area, Arusha, Sinya Nature Reserve and Lake Natron.

 Tourist overcrowding: another point to be taken into account

-Finally, another aspect to take into account that we consider key when assessing where to go is the number of tourists, cars or movement in the area.
+Another aspect to take into account that we consider key when evaluating where to go is the amount of tourists, cars or movement in the area.
 It is true that the extensions are very large, and despite the fact that it is becoming more and more common to go on safari, there is no sense of crowds.
 However, there are occasions when we find 10 or 20 cars around a pride of lions.
-This factor influences, and at least in our experience, we have been able to enjoy more closeness with the animals, and more tranquility (for them and for us) in not so typical places, such as in the Lemek Conservancy Area, or in the Lake Manyara National Park in Tanzania.
+This factor influences, and at least in our experience, we have been able to enjoy more closeness with the animals, and more tranquility (for them and for us) in not so typical places, such as in the Lemek Conservation Area, or in the Lake Manyara National Park in Tanzania.

 As we said, everything is an interrelated ecosystem.
 If there is no vegetation to eat, there are no zebras, gazelles or wildebeests.
 If there are no gazelles or wildebeest, there are no predators such as lion, cheetah or leopard.

-The effects of climate change: don’t think the landscapes are unchanging.
+The effects of climate change: let’s not think that landscapes are unchanging

 The landscapes are changeable, and the fauna depends on them.
 And yes, it is a very clear reminder, one that sticks in your mind: let’s not take for granted nature, biodiversity, the water around us, or the temperature of our rivers or seas.
 Everything is changing, and in addition to making us value what we have and one day maybe not, it should make us reflect and protect it, and here many of our most basic daily habits come into play.
 What we do on a daily basis has repercussions on the other side of the planet.
 And the savannah is no exception, quite the contrary.